appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/update-data-in-modal.md

 The above query updates the various fields in the `users` table using the form data.
 It targets the user record with the provided ID.

-For more detailed information on updating data in different datasources, please refer to [Update data Guide](/connect-data/how-to-guides/insert-and-update-data-in-sql).
+For more detailed information on updating data in different datasources, please refer to [Update data guide](/connect-data/how-to-guides/insert-and-update-data-in-sql).

 </dd>

+3. Set the Submit Button's **onClick** event to execute the update query.

+##  Refresh Table data and close Modal

+When data is updated in a datasource, the Table widget does not automatically reflect the changes.
+You need to manually refresh the Table using events or JS code to see the updated data.

-2. Set the Submit Button's **onClick** event to execute the update query, and the **onSuccess** callback to trigger the fetch query.
-Set onSuccess event of the fetch query to close the Modal and display success alert.
+1. To refresh Table data, set the Button's **onClick** event to execute the `updateData` query,  and the **onSuccess** callback to trigger the fetch query.

+2. To close the Modal in same event, set **onSuccess** event of the fetch query to close the Modal and display a success alert.

 <dd>